bokeh/bokeh/sphinx/source/docs/dev_guide/building.rst

 Building BokehJS
 ----------------

-The BokehJS build process is handled by Grunt_, which in turn depends on `Node.js <NodeJS>`_.
-Grunt is used to compile CoffeeScript and Less (CSS) sources (as well as Eco templates), and to combine these resources into optimized and minified ``bokeh.js`` and ``bokeh.css`` files.
+The BokehJS build process is handled by Gulp_, which in turn depends on `Node.js <NodeJS>`_.
+Gulp is used to compile CoffeeScript and Less (CSS) sources (as well as Eco templates), and to combine these resources into optimized and minified ``bokeh.js`` and ``bokeh.css`` files.